Skip To Main Content

 • 2017 - Construction Begins: Projects included SHS academic commons, 4 STEAM labs, and classrooms; SMS 2-story classroom additions, STEAM addition, cafeteria expansion, HVAC upgrades; CTE campus planning with Snowy Peaks; and Breckenridge Elementary under review for full replacement or remodel

-2024 Staff and Community Bond Feedback (What We Heard & What We Are Doing):
+2024 Staff and Community Bond Feedback (What We Heard & What It HAS Impacted):

 • Workforce Housing: Collaborating with community partners.
 Partnered with the Town of Breckenridge to provide 35 deed-restricted homes in the Runway Project near Upper Blue Elementary.